 I am forever grateful that I have the opportunity to be taught by Chahna.
 Now that I am a mature student, Chahna is not only my dance teacher but also a friend figure I know I can turn to for advice and guidance. - Aurélie 22"

 Miss Chahna Morgan

 * Principal & Artistic Director for over 20 years

 * ISTD Certificate in Dance Education (CDE) in Imperial Ballet, Tap & Modern.

 * Trinity College Diploma & Stella Mann College Diploma,

-* DBS checked & First Aid & Chaperone Licence.
+* Fully enhanced DBS & First Aid & Chaperone Licence.

 Chahna began her dance and Musical Theatre training in Kent at the age of 3 with Susan Town (Ballet Mistress at Doreen Birds Professional college) plus began performing in Musicals at her local Theatre Guild.
 Chahna was awarded a place at the prestigious Stella Mann College in London where she studied for 4 years the Teacher Training and Professional Performers Course and was one of the first to receive a 2 year scholarship to study for a Trinity College Diploma in professional dance & teaching, under the Governments New Dance & Drama award.

 In order to further her qualifications and skills Chahna passed written exams with the RAD and ISTD in Anatomy, History of Ballet, Child Development (Lifespan), Music theory, Health & Safety and gained her Advanced 2 practical examinations in the different genres.
 Training also included subjects like: Musical Theatre, Singing, Drama, Classical Ballet, Pas de deux, Tap, Modern, Jazz, Street, Commercial Entertainment, Cabaret, Contemporary, Spanish/Flamenco, National, Theatrical skills and professional employment.